Becoming You With Julie

 Sautéed veggies and San Marzano whole tomatoes in a large dutch oven.

-Add crushed or whole tomatoes (San Marzano if possible), bay leaves, red pepper flakes, basil, oregano, maple syrup, and a few generous pinches of salt.
-Stir well.
-Bring to a gentle simmer, cover partially, and cook for 30–45 minutes, stirring occasionally.
+1. Step 3: Stir in the tomatoes, bay leaves, red pepper flakes, basil, oregano, maple syrup, and a few more pinches of salt.
+Bring the pot to a light boil and reduce to a gentle simmer, partially cover, and cook for 30-45 minutes, stirring occasionally.
+If using whole tomatoes, crush them gently with a wooden spoon as they cook.

-Vegan pink pasta sauce in a large dutch oven with a wooden spoon on the side.
+Vegan pink pasta in a large dutch oven with a wooden spoon on the side.

-Vegan Pink Pasta Sauce in a large dutch oven topped with fresh basil leaves.
+Creamy vegan tomato cashew sauce in a dutch oven topped with fresh basil leaves.

 • Want it cheesy?
 Add 1 tablespoon of nutritional yeast to your cashew cream.

-• Freezer: It freezes well without pasta, up to 3 months.
+• Freezer: Freeze the sauce without pasta for up to 3 months.

 • Reheat: Warm gently on the stove with a splash of water or broth to loosen.